hlbao/description_generation/README.md

 Refactor mine.py, clean.py

-For the second update, see
+For the second update, see clean.py, cleaned.zip (cleaned data), contants.py (aiming to remove special char).

+documentcovert.py is just a small programe for converting text to cvs.

 -----------Update3_Evolutionary_Search----------------------------------------------------------------------------------------